 with each mutation resulting in the corresponding deltas being fired; or

-use the same syntax you use to update Var
+use the same syntax you use to update Vars (see example),

 which will result in diff being calculated between the old and the new